-A: When your grading plans have been approved, you have completed all holds required for issuance, and paid your fees, your permit is issued and you are ready to start grading
+A: When your grading plans have been approved, you have completed all holds required for issuance, and paid your fees, your permit is issued and you are ready to start grading construction.

-grading Inspection for information on requesting inspections during the construction phase of your project.
+See the guide to grading Inspection for information on requesting inspections during the construction phase of your project.

 Q: Will my grading permit expire?

 A: Your grading permit is valid for 180 days from the date of issuance.
 If you do not begin construction within 180 days or call for an inspection within this period, your permit will expire.

 Each time you pass an inspection, your permit is valid for 180 days from the last inspection date.

 If your permit has expired and the period has not exceeded one year, the applicant will need to renew the grading permit prior to the commencement of work and the fee is calculated to be one half the amount required for a new grading permit.
 If your permit has expired and the period has exceeded one year, you must re-apply and pay a new full grading permit fee.

 Q: When should I call for grading inspections?

 A: When your grading permit is issued, you will receive an inspection permit card.
 This permit card provides a list of called-in grading inspections established by the Chief Building Official to ensure that the grading inspector performs site inspections, coordination, stage approvals, and the grading construction is in compliance with the approved grading permit.

 These inspections require the applicants to notify the Grading Inspection Division as various stages of grading construction are completed, and require the grading inspector to be present on-site at various stages to inspect and approve portions of the grading construction.